SMooreSwe/puppies-frontend/README.md

 ![A view of the UI](public/UIscreenshot.jpg)

 I wanted the UI to be accessible and clean.
 I therefore use Modals to ensure that editing and adding new entries was simple, but also unobtrusive during the search.

+## To-Do

+I have noticed an issue when browsers are not full screen, so will be restyling the puppy "cards" to accomodate this.

 ## Tools